NAME

 command is received.
 This contains a protocol generation, an algorithm

-name and a challenge encoded in hex, all separated by whitespace.
+name and a challenge encoded in hex, in the fields of the response

 The current protocol generation is 2.